Babbili/go-llm-app/README.md

 ...
 ```

-create a prompt with directives
+Create a prompt with directives
 ```go
 	// Create a prompt using NewPrompt function prompt := gollm.NewPrompt(